 In the photo above, you’ll notice some heaters built right into the roof to make this a super cozy sitting area all year long.
 Ceiling heaters are a built in way of making sure your roof covered patio area is ready when cold temperatures arrive.
 But if you’ve got a roof without built in heaters, you can still take advantage of the structure by adding a portable heater and some curtains or shades on the sides.
 Just make sure you have enough ventilation for safety.

 Clear vinyl roll-up panels are also great solutions for screened porches.
-The addition of these panels effectively turns the inside of the screened in porch into a 3 season room.
+The addition of these panels effectively turns the inside of the screened porch into a 3 season room.
 A space heater used in a safe manner along with they screen porch enclosure curtains will make sitting in your screened room enjoyable even in January during a Charlotte winter.

-Winter Tent or Enclosures for Patios
+Winter Outdoor Living Using a Tent or Enclosures for Patios

 If you don’t have a full roof, you might look at some other similar options.
 Enclosures for pergolas are available from some online suppliers.
 Since your pergola already has a slatted roof, it is fairly easy to install these “patio tents” over the pergola.
 The fabric covers the roof and sides to help keep warmth from a heater in and block the wind.